rmsk2/f256_snake/README.md

 When F3 is pressed the game is ended and SuperBASIC is restarted.
 You can pause the game by pressing the space bar.
 Press the space bar again in order to resume the game.
 You can also pause and resume the game with the fire button on the joystick or the two buttons at the front of the SNES pad.
+If you press space after a game has ended a new game is started on the same screen as the previous game.

 The duration of the current game is shown below the playfield.
 Calculating the duration of the current game is not stopped when the game is paused.